hbanzhaf/steering_functions/README.md

 ## Installation & Usage

+### Dependencies
+This package depends on the linear algebra library [Eigen], which can be installed by

+    sudo apt-get install libeigen3-dev

+The [ROS] dependencies are listed in the package.xml and can be installed by

+    rosdep install steering_functions

 ### Building

 To build this package from source, clone it into your catkin workspace and compile it in *Release* mode according to